cotarr/collab-frontend/README.md

 This is intended to emulate a private web site.
 All files on this website are access restricted.
 No website files will load until the user successfully provides a username and password.
+Any unauthorized attempt to view the page will redirect the browser to an unauthorized landing page with a user login button.
-Any unauthorized attempt to view the page will redirect the browser to the oauth2 authorization server.
-After successful entry of username and password, the browser will be automatically redirected back to the original web site with an authorization code.
+Clicking the [login] button on the landing page will send the web browser to a local /login route which will redirect the browser (302) to the authorizaton server.
+After successful entry of username and password, the authorization server will redirect the browser back to the original web site with an authorization code.
-This web server will submit the authorization code to the authorization server and a valid oauth access token will be returned to the web server where the token is stored on behalf of the user.
+This web server will then submit the authorization code to the authorization server and a valid oauth access token will be returned to the web server where the token is stored on behalf of the user.
 The user's session is marked as authorized.
 All further requests to download static content will confirm the user's authorized status